pinzolo/redmine_mx/README.md

 # redmine_mx

-redmine_mx is a plugin for Redmine.
+redmine_mx is a plugin for Redmine that manage table definitions.

 ## Installation